c3g/Template_Convertor/InstallGuide.md

 If everything is running properly, shutdown streamlit and then  use gnu screen to launch the app, so that ending your ssh session doesn’t shutdown the app.

+### Running Convertor in Dev and QC
+___

+*In Dev and QC we start and stop the Convertor app manually.
+We use gnu screen so that we can log out of the terminal and Convertor will continue running.*

 Shutdown streamlit

 `ctrl-C`